Microsoft account: Overview

 The domains @live.com and @passport.com, as well as other domains are no longer offered, but existing accounts are maintained.

 Microsoft websites, services, and apps such as Bing, MSN and Xbox Live use Microsoft account as a means of identifying users.
 There are also several other companies that use it, such as the Hoyts website which is hosted by NineMSN.

 Windows XP and later has an option to link a local Windows user account with a Microsoft account, thus automatically logging users in to their Microsoft account whenever a service is accessed.
 Starting with Windows 8 and Windows Server 2012, Windows allows users to directly authenticate into their PCs using their Microsoft account rather than a local or domain user.

 Login methods

-In addition to using an account password, users can login to their Microsoft account by accepting a mobile notification sent to a mobile device with Microsoft Authenticator, a FIDO2 security token or by using Windows Hello.
+In addition to using an account password, users can log into their Microsoft account by accepting a mobile notification sent to a mobile device with Microsoft Authenticator, a FIDO2 security token or by using Windows Hello.
 Users can also set up two-factor authentication by getting a time-based, single-use code by text, phone call or using an authenticator app.